 How Are VPNs Different from a Proxy?

 This is another common question we get.
-There is a lot of difference between a proxy network and a VPN.
+There is a lot of difference between a proxy server and a VPN.
 The main difference being in security and privacy.
 A proxy will be able to mask your IP address and geo-spoof your location and some premium proxies may also have some level of security on their network.
 However, a VPN is far superior in many ways.

 A VPN has encrypted tunnels that make your traffic invisible to ISPs and Government agencies.
 They also do not keep any logs of the traffic and normally come with some awesome features like kill switches and DNS leak prevention.
 Proxies are basic versions of VPNs.
 They mask your IP but don’t necessarily make you invisible or private.
 VPNs are the best options if you are looking for ultimate online privacy.